— Words of the Earth King and creed of House Orden

 - Achilles' Heel: All Runelords have one.
 If the Dedicate who gave you an endowment dies, the endowment goes with them.

-- Also, the transmission of attributes can be daisy-chained; grant an attribute to a Dedicate who's already passing that attribute on, and the Runelord gets everything.
+- Also, overdoing it in certain attributes can be detrimental, and on top of that the transmission of attributes can be daisy-chained through "Vectors."
+Grant an attribute to a Dedicate who's already passing that attribute on, and their Runelord gets everything.
 Capture a speed Dedicate of a Runelord who's off at the front and you can use that to funnel dozens of people's speed through to that Runelord, burning them out in no time flat.

 - Action Girl: Myrrima starts the first book as a hot farmgirl trying to marry wealthy and ends it hiding under a bed.
 She takes about two levels of badass per book after that.
 By Sons of the Oak she's a nigh-unstoppable Lady of War.